 Ready For A New Racetrack in Calgary?

 If you haven’t been able to keep up with the news, there’s been some exciting developments lately in the Calgary area – specifically, on a square mile of land north of the city.
-At the end of March, the county council of Mountain View, near Carstairs, voted to allow the land to be redesignated…and why is that important?
-Because it’s the first step towards a new racetrack coming to Calgary!
+In 2017, the county council of Mountain View, near Carstairs, voted to allow the land to be redesignated…and now we’re excited to announce that construction has begun on a new racetrack for Calgary!

 The Old Race City Speedway